Cloud-222/TraductionRA/README.md

 ## Features

 - **Text Translation**:
-  - Utilizes **Ollama** with the model LLaMA 3 to translate text into multiple languages.
+  - Utilizes **Ollama** with the model llama3.1:8b to translate text into multiple languages.
   - Supports dynamic language selection for source and target languages.

 - **Spelling Correction**: